Today is known as ‘Blue Monday’.

 In reality, for most of us, it will just be a standard Monday morning.

-We may wake feeling a little down but it is unlikely to be anything to do with the date.
+We may wake to feel a little down but it is unlikely to be anything to do with the date.

 We can choose our mood and emotion.